LONI User Allocation and Account Policy

 User accounts without access to a valid allocation will be blocked from submitting work on the systems.
 There is no mechanism for extending an allocation beyond one year, nor for adding resources once an allocation has been expended.

 User accounts must be associated with a valid allocation, and if not, will be retained for a maximum of 1 year pending authorization against a renewed or different allocation.
 With these restrictions in mind, the PI is required to use the tools provided to monitor system usage and control authorization of project member accounts.
 PI's are strongly advised to carefully budget their usage appropriately throughout the year.
-Automatic reminder emails will be sent by the management system as an allocation nears expiration.
 PI's are ultimately responsible for assuring that a current and actively monitored management email address has been assigned to each allocation.

 Back to Top